DNXLabs/cf-aws-costs/README.md

 # AWS Cost Monitor

-A CloudFormation template for AWS cost monitoring and Slack notifications developed by [DNX Solutions](https://www.dnx.solutions/).
+A CloudFormation template for AWS cost monitoring with Slack or Microsoft Teams notifications developed by [DNX Solutions](https://www.dnx.solutions/).

 ![AWS Cost Monitor Screenshot](./screenshot.png)

 ## Overview

 AWS Cost Monitor is a serverless solution that provides daily or scheduled cost monitoring and forecasting for your AWS account.
-It sends automated notifications to a Slack channel with real-time cost data.
+It sends automated notifications to a Slack channel or Microsoft Teams channel with real-time cost data.

 The tool helps teams maintain visibility of AWS costs, track budget trends, and quickly identify unexpected spending increases.